-So far you know that you have to make sure to get enought protein, to hit your fats and cover carbs with mainly veggies.
+So far you know that you have to make sure to get enought protein, to hit your fats and cover carbs with mainly veggies and fruits.
 But how to actually prepare a meal with those numbers in mind?

 Essentially there are two main ways to cook: prepare different components separately or to throw everything together into a stew or stir fry.

 Most of the time you adjust the fat content of a meal by choosing a fatter or leaner protein source, or by adding or leaving out cooking fats.
 This makes fat relatively easy to cover for both styles of cooking.
 Choose a protein source that fits your macros and combine it with some kind of veggies that you like to hit your carbs.
 Choose some spices to go with them and you are ready to rock and roll.
 Cooking doesn’t have to be difficult or competitive, sometimes you just have to get things done!